hizamkamis/Simple-Calculator-IOS-App-/README.md

 **Description:**

-A simple calculator IOS app written in C#.
+A simple calculator IOS app written in Objective-C.

 **Instructions:**